joelparkerhenderson/system-quality-attributes/book/md/book.md

 # Horizontal scalability

-**Horizontal scalability: the quality/ability/extent of being scalable across more load providers, such as by adding more servers and clusters.
-Contrast vertical scalability.**
+**Horizontal scalability: the quality/ability/extent of being scalable across more load providers, such as by adding more servers and clusters; contrast vertical scalability.**

 Horizontal scalability refers to the ability of a system to scale out by adding more instances or nodes to distribute the workload, rather than scaling up by increasing hardware capacity on a single node.
 It is a system quality attribute that ensures that the system can handle a growing number of users, requests or data size without any significant reduction in performance.